TommyTran732/Windows-Setup/Debloat/README.md

 - To get a list of packages that can be removed, run `Get-AppxPackage -AllUsers | where {$.NonRemovable -eq $false} | where {$.isFramework -eq $false} | select Name,PackageFullName`.

-- Run `Get-AppxPackage <PackageName> -AllUsers | Remove-AppxPackage` to remove the unwanted packages.
+- Run `Get-AppxPackage -AllUsers <PackageName> | Remove-AppxPackage -AllUsers` to remove the unwanted packages.

 - Run `Get-AppxProvisionedPackage -Online <PackageName> | Remove-ProvisionedAppxPackage` to unprovision the packages.